 Additionally, on December 16, 2022, a former member of the Board of Directors of Beneficient Management, LLC initiated a private arbitration in the International Court of Arbitration of the International Chamber of Commerce, challenging the termination of certain equity awards under two incentive plans by the administrator of the incentive plans.
 The claimant seeks total damages of \$36.3 million plus attorney's fees and punitive damages.
-A hearing took place on August 23, 2023, and the arbitrator has notified the parties that the record is officially closed.
+A hearing took place on August 23, 2023, and the arbitrator has notified the parties that the record was officially closed.
+On December 14, 2023, the parties received notice that a draft award had been submitted by the arbitrator, and the International Court of Arbitration of the International Chamber of Commerce will review the draft award at one of its next sessions.
 A decision in the arbitration is expected in the near future.
 The Company denies the claims asserted in the arbitration.
 Given the uncertainties attendant to litigation, the Company cannot accurately predict the ultimate outcome of this matter or the range of reasonably possible losses.